-With Spring Break well underway, the spring-time wedding season is quickly approaching.
 If you’re one of the lucky couples tying the knot in the upcoming months, you may have already been planning to take advantage of the temperate weather conditions and fresh-bloomed flowers to set the stage for a gorgeous, outdoor wedding.
 But with all the details that go into making your big day special, one thing you probably haven’t considered is how to take advantage of your lighting.
-Although there are many ways to make your outdoor wedding shine, below are some of our ideas on how to highlight key areas of your ceremony.
+Although there are many ways to make your outdoor wedding shine, below are some unique ideas on how to highlight key areas of your ceremony.

 Lighting the Aisle: Lanterns